How does the FDA regulate dietary supplements?

 Third party certification programs like the Safe Quality Food (SQF) Institute are becoming a standard bearer recognizable by consumers.
 Their certifications typically go above and beyond what is required by the FDA but also gives companies a competitive advantage.
 Buyers and retailers may also require certain certifications to be shelved in their stores.

 Since the enactment of DSHEA in 1994 the FDA has been able to request voluntary recalls from manufacturers if it determined that there was “a serious or unreasonable risk of injury or illness.”
-Since 2006 with the Nonprescription Drug and Dietary Supplement Consumer Protection Act manufacturers are now required to alert the FDA of “serious adverse events” in reported to them in association with their products.
+The Nonprescription Drug and Dietary Supplement Consumer Protection Act of 2006 requires manufacturers to alert the FDA of serious adverse events that are reported.
 Manufacturers are also required to maintain a record for six years of any and all complaints and events reported to the company.

 The Food Safety Modernization Act (FSMA) put the sharpest arrow in the quiver of the FDA in terms of authority.
 On top of their audits of GMP’s the FDA may issue a mandatory recall if it determines that a product may cause serious adverse health effects.